PATRICK RYAN

 Bugs and Reliability Issues

-These undermine user trust and reduce platform credibility.
+These directly erode user trust and reduce platform credibility.

 Problem Examples: